boxyhq/hacktoberfest-23/README.md

 ##  🚀 Hacktoberfest with BoxyHQ
 Welcome, let's kick off Hacktoberfest 2023 with a resounding celebration!

-The best way to celebrate Hacktoberfest with BoxyHQ and show your support is to ⭐ [our Jackson](https://github.com/boxyhq/jackson) repo. 🤩
+The best way to celebrate Hacktoberfest with BoxyHQ and show your support is to star ⭐ [our Jackson](https://github.com/boxyhq/jackson) repo. 🤩

  We've thoughtfully tagged numerous repository issues (see the list below) with `hacktoberfest`, and there are more exciting tags on the way.

 For **Hacktoberfest 2023**, the coveted prize is an exclusive **certificate from BoxyHQ**.

-Participating is a breeze – just request to be assigned to one of the tagged issues.
-All it takes is two successfully merged Pull Requests, and as October draws to a close, your outstanding contributions will be duly rewarded.
+Participating is a breeze – All it takes is two successfully merged Pull Requests, and as October draws to a close, your outstanding contributions will be duly rewarded.
 We welcome everyone to join in and start contributing